 Preparation: All readings, entrance passes and take-home assignments must be prepared and ready for each class session.
 Write a comment on your entrance pass cards demonstrating your preparation for the day's session.
 Poorly constructed, irrelevant or perfunctory comments will result in point reductions in this area of grading.
 I do not want you to tell me you liked a particular reading, for instance.
 Your response to assigned readings must be intelligent, thoughtful and scholarly.
-Identify why the material is valuable to our class discussion (or objectives) or how the material engages the genre being studied.
+Identify why the material is valuable to our class discussion (or objectives) or how the material engages themes and topics under survey.
+I expect you to demonstrate outside research on at least one card per text.
 Your work on these cards will be graded during impromptu discussions, so do your best work at all times.
 Even if I do not ask you to enter into a discussion, your entrance cards are required.
 Be prepared.